 💱 Instruments

-FP Markets is a leading CySEC-regulated CFD broker offering trading on both the MT4, MT5, and IRESS trading platforms.
+FP Markets is a leading CySEC-regulated CFD broker offering trading on both the MT4, MT5, and newly added cTrader trading platforms.
 In addition to providing super-fast execution speeds over a dedicated fibre-optic line, it offers versions of the platforms for alternate operating systems, including Mac OS and WebTrader.
 Traders also have access to institutional-grade liquidity from multiple execution venues, with no price manipulation, no dealing desk intervention, and no requotes or rejections.

 Trading conditions at FP Markets are generally excellent, with tighter than average spreads on two live accounts.
 The commission-free Standard Account offers spreads starting at 1.0 pips on the EUR/USD and spreads as tight as 0 pips (EUR/USD) on its Raw Account in exchange for a commission of 6 USD (round turn) per lot.